How to Improve Self-Awareness

 "Know thyself" - Socrates.

-When you look in a mirror, whom do you see?
+When you look in a mirror, who do you see?

-Do you see a person who will do better with greater self-awareness?
+Do you see a person who will do better with more self-awareness?

-Many of us would answer in the affirmative, but evidence suggests otherwise.
+Many of us think we would answer in the affirmative.

-In the workplace, the term self-awareness has increasingly found prominence as companies aim to incorporate it as part of company culture to boost employee performance and create a feedback process that ensures that mindfulness practices are enhanced.
+In the workplace, the term "self-awareness" has increasingly found prominence as companies aim to create a company culture that boosts employee performance and includes feedback processes that include reflective practices.

-This gap in self-awareness is more pronounced in people who are in senior management, as they often overestimate their skills and competencies.
+This gap in self-awareness is more pronounced in people who in senior management, who may overestimate their skills and competencies.

 <div id="one">